24 April – 1 June 2020

 Nora Joung, Natalie Price Hafslund, Victoria Pihl Lind

-While UKS is temporarily closed to help prevent the spread of Covid-19, we’ve dug into the last few years of programming and found some video gems by local artists Nora Joung, Natalie Price Hafslund, and Victoria Pihl Lind—easily streamed on a screen near you.
+While UKS was temporarily closed to help prevent the spread of Covid-19, we dug into the last few years of programming and found some video gems by local artists Nora Joung, Natalie Price Hafslund, and Victoria Pihl Lind—and made them available to stream until 1 June 2020.

 All works were originally shown at or commissioned by UKS, presented in radically different architectural setups.
-Click the links below to watch the videos and get more information on each work’s creative impetus and initial exhibition context.
-Enjoy!
+Click the links below get more information on each work’s initial exhibition context.

 A visual artist and critical writer, Nora Joung (b.
 1989, Norway) reflects the prosaic and popular powers seeping through the seams of even our most intimate words and expressions.
 As part of her grand solo show DING DONG in 2018, Joung presented a triptych of three, narrative video works at UKS:

 - Windows (2018) ponders architect and Viennese turn-of-the- century thinker Adolf Loos’ (1870–1933) amusing and dated bridging of clothing, applied design, and the private house to aspects of male and female bodily withdrawal and exposition.